Children's Brain Tumour Research

 Each year, hundreds of children and their families are faced with the frightening diagnosis of a brain tumour.
 Those who survive are often left with disabilities as a result of intensive treatments.

 This month alone, over 45 parents in the UK will have heard the words, “Your child has a brain tumour”.
-This Christmas, will you give a gift to support new research that will help develop safer treatments for children with brain tumours?
+Will you give a gift to support new research that will help develop safer treatments for children with brain tumours?

 You can help fund vital research for children with cancer today